jaemnkm/11-11/_posts/20181111/2018-11-01-white-rabbits.md

 The sun was moving higher in the sky, the shadows retreating, but I didn't feel safe yet from the inky shaded witchy house.
 We walked and walked.
 And then I was lost.
 <br>
 <br>
 I knew we should turn.
-We turned and turned but what should have been our street, our house, our copse of avocado trees, was a different house, one with a chain-link fence and a large German shepherd with nicked ears staring through the wire.
+We turned and turned but what should have been our street, our house, our copse of avocado trees, was a different house, one with a chain-link fence and a large German Shepherd with nicked ears staring through the wire.
 The dog barked, his harsh voice like electric volts to my heart.
 <br>
 <br>
 Ye-ye felt it, and gripped my hand too tightly, it hurt my fingers, and he pulled me along, but he couldn't walk very fast.
 Still he pulled me alongside him, and I didn't dare say Ouch, until we were out of range of the dog, a block and a turn away.
 We could hear the echo of his bark, but he was nowhere to be seen, and he surely couldn't see us either, I hoped.